Chart Color Schemes

 The educational profile of Highbury - Dernancourt exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational attainment in Highbury - Dernancourt is notably higher than broader benchmarks.
-As of 2016, 30.8% of residents aged 15+ hold university qualifications compared to 19.8% in the SA4 region and 23.2% in the SA3 area.
-Bachelor degrees are most prevalent at 21.1%, followed by postgraduate qualifications (6.3%) and graduate diplomas (3.4%).
-Vocational credentials are also prominent, with 33.1% of residents aged 15+ holding such qualifications – advanced diplomas account for 12.0% while certificates make up 21.1%.
+Educational attainment in Highbury - Dernancourt is notably higher than broader averages.
+30.8% of residents aged 15 and above have university qualifications, compared to 19.8% in the SA4 region and 23.2% in the SA3 area.
+Bachelor degrees are most common at 21.1%, followed by postgraduate qualifications (6.3%) and graduate diplomas (3.4%).
+Vocational credentials are also prevalent, with 33.1% of residents aged 15 and above holding such qualifications - advanced diplomas at 12.0% and certificates at 21.1%.

 Educational participation is high, with 27.7% of residents currently enrolled in formal education.
 This includes 9.5% in primary education, 7.3% in secondary education, and 6.5% pursuing tertiary education.
-Dernancourt School serves Highbury - Dernancourt, enrolling 325 students as of 2018.
+Dernancourt School serves Highbury - Dernancourt, with an enrollment of 325 students as of the latest data.
 The area has above-average socio-educational conditions (ICSEA: 1055).
-There is one school focused exclusively on primary education, with secondary options available in nearby areas.
-Local school capacity is limited at 2.8 places per 100 residents compared to the regional average of 16.7, leading many families to travel for schooling.
+There is one school in the area focusing exclusively on primary education, with secondary options available nearby.
+Local school capacity is limited at 2.8 places per 100 residents compared to the regional average of 16.7, indicating many families travel for schooling.

 Frequently Asked Questions - Education